 Seven Things You Need to Know about Arthritis and Diabetes

 By Sandra Gordon

-Over half of the nearly 24 million Americans with diabetes also have osteoarthritis.
-It's the most common kind of arthritis, which occurs when the cartilage that provides a cushion between bones wears away, causing inflammation, stiffness, and pain in joints.
+Recent reports from the Centers for Disease Control and Prevention (CDC) found that more than half (52 percent) of people with diabetes also have arthritis.
+Osteoarthritis is the most common kind of arthritis, which occurs when the cartilage that provides a cushion between bones wears away, causing inflammation, stiffness, and pain in joints.
 One disease affects the other.
 "Controlling arthritis is critical to diabetes management and vice versa," says John H. Klippel, M.D., the president and CEO of the Arthritis Foundation in Atlanta.
 Staying active and at a healthy weight are key.
 Here are seven important facts that can help you manage both conditions to help you stay healthier.

 Click here to download a printable PDF version of this slideshow

 Cinco de Mayo Avocado Salsa Cheddar and Green Onion Biscuits Clam and Basil Soup Roasted Zucchini Onion and Garlic Spread Watermelon, Cantaloupe, and Honeydew Salad Garlic-Roasted Carrots Turtle Pie Anise Seed Cut-Out Cookies Baby Meatloaves Sausage Hash Brown Frittata

 As I mentioned in an earlier post, one of the benefits that made it cost-effective for me to go with the real healthcare (HSA) plan rather than the phony (HRA) plan is that my company is now covering "preventative" medicines at $0 copay.
 The formulary for these, as stated by CVS/Caremark (my pharmacy benefits provider), covers all test strips, lancets, and control solutions.
 I dutifully get my doctor to write up prescriptions for all of my testing needs, submit...